-After reviewing the data presented by the pharmaceutical company, we recommend that the HSE consider providing this medicine (pembrolizumab) if the HSE can agree a suitable price reduction with the pharmaceutical company.
+After reviewing the data presented by the pharmaceutical company, we recommend that the HSE consider not providing this medicine (nivolumab plus ipilimumab) unless the HSE can agree a suitable price reduction with the pharmaceutical company.
 We believe the medicine may work as well or better than other ways to manage this condition.
-However, the price of the medicine is too high compared with other ways to manage this condition, and we believe that the medicine is not value for money.
+However, we cannot clearly assess how much better this medicine is compared with other ways of managing this condition.
+This is because an added benefit has not been sufficiently shown in the data presented by the pharmaceutical company.
+The price of the medicine is too high compared with other ways to manage this condition, and we believe that the medicine is very poor value for money.
 The HSE considers a number of factors along with our recommendation when deciding whether to provide this medicine.
 These factors are listed in the Health (Pricing and Supply of Medical Goods) Act 2013.